jamiefletcher/ontario-retirement/README.md

 ### Services

-The RHRA tracks 13 different services that are offered by private retirement homes.
+The dataset tracks 13 categories of services that are offered by private retirement homes.
 While many of these services are commonly offered (e.g. provision of meals, assistance with personal hygiene), other services are offered by relatively few homes (e.g. dementia care, skin and wound care).

 - Assistance with bathing
 - Assistance with personal hygiene